Food processing plant eyeing Siloam Springs

 • City comprehensive plan monthly update.

 • Final plat development permit for the 2300 block of North Mount Olive Street.
-This item will go before the board June 1.
+The item will go to the board June 1.

-• Lot line adjustment development permit for 3550 U.S. Hwy 412 E. This item went to the board for easements May 4.
+• Lot line adjustment development permit for 3550 U.S. 412.
+This item went to the board for easements May 4.

 • Lot line adjustment development permit for 606 and 612 N. Madison St. This item will go before the board May 18.